Preparing Your Pool for a Storm

 DIY TIP: By keeping the cover off your pool during a storm, you will prevent unwanted damage and avoid having to deal with a difficult removal if the cover is full of water and debris.

 During a storm, it's inevitable that dirt, debris, and other contaminants will find their way into your pool.
-Even though you will most likely need to shock and balance your pool after any occurrence of severe weather, balancing and adding algae controller to your water beforehand will save you a lot of work after the weather has subsided.
+Even though you will most likely need to shock and balance your pool after any occurrence of severe weather, preparing the pool by balancing and adding algae controller to the water beforehand will save you a lot of work after the storm has subsided.

 By balancing your pool chemistry and adding a large dose of an algae controller such as Leslie’s Algae Control, most of the organic contaminants that are blown into your pool will be quickly and easily eliminated.
 Any of the contaminants that do remain in your pool should be destroyed by shocking your pool after the storm.

-If you have time before the storm, remove as many toys, pieces of furniture, and other items as you can, and store them in a safe place such as a shed, garage, or basement.
+If you have time to prepare your pool before the storm, remove as many toys, pieces of furniture, and other items as you can, and store them in a safe place such as a shed, garage, or basement.
 Much of the damage from a storm is caused by items that could have been stored out of harm’s way.

 DIY TIP: Never put objects into the pool to protect them from a storm, as this could damage the objects and cause serious metal staining problems for your pool water.